satyamhq/cpp-tutorial/notes/04_DSA_class_notes_day_03.md

 * To find which algorithm is faster.
 * To reduce memory usage.
 * To make programs efficient for large inputs.
+* **Bottleneck:** A specific part of code that slows down the execution of the entire program.

 ---